Search Engine Robots - Search Engine Spiders Explained

 Idiots Guide to Search Engine Spiders

 Don't be afraid of the spiders!
-The main spidering search engines, Google, Yahoo and MSN, use programs called search engine robots or search engine spiders to find web pages to build their index.
+The main spidering search engines, Google, Yahoo and Bing, use programs called search engine robots or search engine spiders to find web pages to build their index.
 (You may also hear them called, index robots, search spiders, indexing robots and various combinations of these terms).
 The search engine spiders are employed 24 hours a day, 7 days a week, to ensure that their index is kept up to date.

 The search engine spiders are not limited to a pre-defined list of web pages to look at and to index, they simply follow links on each page, that they index, and then they follow the links on those pages, etc. The process of following links is called spidering .